Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

      The Terminus Interval ⬏        ⬑ The Terminal Region

 In `tiny` - you can quickly work with binary terminals simply by _reading_ the phrase.
-Read operations consume the provided number of bits to read and then returns both the read and remaining bits as separate phrases -
+Read operations consume the provided number of bits and then returns both the read and remaining bits as separate phrases -

         let 𝑎 = A known phrase